bozhinov/slimTpl/README.md

-Slim mod for the RainTpl3 template engine (unofficial)
+SlimTpl is a fork of RainTpl3 template engine
 ===================

 Here is the full change log: